chiragmthakkar/predictive_maintenance/README.md

 # Predictive Maintenance Using Machine Learning

+# Work in Progress

+:construction: **This section is currently under construction and may be incomplete or subject to change.** :construction:

 ## Introduction
 This repository contains a machine learning project focused on predictive maintenance.
 It demonstrates the use of Logistic Regression and Decision Trees to predict potential failures in manufacturing processes.
 The aim is to enable proactive maintenance strategies, improving efficiency and reducing downtime.